Programs for Indigenous families

 The Budget Based Funded (BBF) Program is an element of the Community Support Program, under the broader Child Care Services Support Program.
 The BBF Program provides a contribution to the operational costs of approximately 300 early education, child care and school age care services in approved locations across Australia.
 These services are predominantly located in rural, remote and Indigenous communities where the market would otherwise be unviable.
 Many are the sole providers of child care in their communities.

-BBF delivery models include centre-based Crèches, Long Day Care, Outside School Hours Care, Multifunctional Aboriginal Children’s Services, Mobile service, Playgroups and flexible services (toy libraries, nutrition programmes).
+BBF delivery models include centre-based Crèches, Long Day Care, Outside School Hours Care, Multifunctional Aboriginal Children’s Services, Mobile service, Playgroups and flexible services (toy libraries, nutrition programs).

-The BBF Programme was reviewed in 2014.
-A copy of the BBF Programme Review final report can be found at the Budget Based Funded Program page on the Department of Education and Training website.
+The BBF Program was reviewed in 2014.
+A copy of the BBF Program Review final report can be found at the Budget Based Funded Program page on the Department of Education and Training website.
 The annual allocation for the BBF Program is capped and the program is closed to applications for the establishment of additional services in new locations.

 The BBF Improved Standards Measure (BBF Quality Measure) provides funding to improve the quality of centre-based long day care through three elements: